AdvicSaha443/Discord.py-Bot-Part-2/README.md

 # Discord.py Multi Purpose Bot
-## So yea this is just a bot which i created for my server because i was getting bored
+## So yea this is just a bot which i created for my server because i was bored

 ---